Tech-at-DU/Moviefy/P05-Network-Errors/content.md

 1. Make the call
 1. Display the data

+# Error Handling

 Whenever there's an error in any step of the network call, we should be able to identify where it happened and as much information as possible.

 > [action]
->Create a new file and call it `NetworkError.swift`.
+> Create a new file and call it `NetworkError.swift`.
 Here you'll have an enum with all the possible errors.
 >
 ```Swift
 public enum NetworkError: String, Error {